 Based on the map pushpins, it looks like the bulk of the machines are located near apartment/condo areas too.
-So the thinking must be access to demographics that will use the machines, volume of activity, and then sighting a machine in such a way that people will want to use the machine or have no choice but for convenience, use the machine.
+The thinking must be access to demographics that will use the machines, volume of activity, and then sighting a machine in such a way that people will want to use the machine or have no choice but for convenience, use the machine.

 After some time staring at the map on the wall, I decided to use the hotels from my monopoly game and glue a hotel where there is a bank.
 This didn’t work too well, because the glue didn’t hold the little red hotel very well.
-So I used a hot glue gun.
+I used a hot glue gun.
 There are a lot of banks out there!

 From all this information, I needed to decide how to move forward.
 My initial thoughts are three machines to get going.
 This achieves two goals.
 First, it gives me a chance to get the hang of this whole idea; secondly, I don’t have the money for more machines and the money to keep them stocked.
 So for now, having three machines allows me to learn without much risk.
-So where should I place the machines?
+Where should I place the machines?

 After looking at my maps and the various charts I generated, I decided that the best way to do this is to test out three of the five markets.
 I am going to place one in retail, one in a convenience mart and a third in an entertainment spot somewhere.
-So my next step is to review my notes, jot down a plan, and then order the machines.
+My next step is to review my notes, jot down a plan, and then order the machines.
 While the machines are being shipped to me, it will be time to find the three locations and get my tools gathered together.

 P.S. – Thanks to everyone that spotted an ATM and sent me an e-mail.